 Graduate schemes are advertised on a range of websites, including:

 Each year more than 300 graduate vacancies are advertised through Knowledge Transfer Partnerships (KTP).
-These are roles for graduates lasting between 6 months and 3 years and are part-government funded.
+These are roles for graduates lasting between 12 months and 3 years and are part-government funded.
 In KTPs, graduates work in businesses on projects using their expertise from their studies.
 They also get support from academics working in a similar area.
 Find out more on the University of York's KTP pages.

 Many big organisations with graduate schemes attend university job fairs and sometimes run separate events on campus.